Wyld-1/Flick-Playback-Control/README.md

 Flick is a gesture-based music controller built for Apple Watch.
 The goal is to remove the need to open your device or fumble with tiny buttons when you just want to skip a song.

 ## How it works
-Three simple wrist gestures control your media:
+Use three simple wrist gestures control your media:
 - **Flick left**: Next track
 - **Flick right**: Previous track
 - **Hold upside-down**: Play/Pause